Felipe Massa: 2007

 In October 2007, Massa extended his contract with Ferrari to the end of 2010.

-2008
+2008: Championship runner up

 Ferrari appeared off the pace at the first race of 2008 in Australia.
 Massa qualified fourth, but spun off at the first corner of the first lap.
-On lap 26 he collided with David Coulthard and eventually retired due to engine failure.
+On lap 26, he collided with David Coulthard and eventually retired due to engine failure.